-Hampsten Cycles, LLC, founded in 1999 by Andy and Steve Hampsten, and building all frames in-house in Seattle, WA.
-They offer unique line of custom road frames and whole bikes.
+Hampsten Cycles, LLC, founded in 1999 by the legendary American cyclist Andy Hampsten and Steve Hampsten, and building all frames in-house in Seattle, WA.
+They offer a unique line of custom road frames and whole bikes.

 Hampsten and Breukink pressed on down the steep, icy descent and into Bormio where Breukink won the sprint.

 Andy Hampsten became the first American, and non-European, to win the Giro d’Italia.